getong/flutter_rust_bridge_tutorial/src/README.md

 ---

-A tutorial to build modern apps using the technology of IOTA
+A Tutorial to build modern apps using IOTA, the next generation Distributed Ledger Technology

 ---